 • Sensorimotor Psychotherapy

 Currently, I serve on the Executive Committee and as the Senior Dissociation Consultant for the Integrative Trauma Program at the National Institute for the Psychotherapies.
+And I am an assistant trainer for the Somatic Experiencing New York City trainings.

 As a consultant I provide group and individual clinical consultation for professionals from all psychotherapy backgrounds.